OnyxOs Developer Portal Documentation. Provides information to enable a developer to register an application and interact with the OnyxOs FHIR APIs.

 Developer Dashboard Pages

-By submitting an access application request, every Payer that has approval privileges for the requested data provider will be notified.
+• When you submit an access application request, all Payer Admins with approval privileges for the requested data provider will be notified.

 Notes: